 Development Plans.
-We are currently completing one development project (Barlia 3) which is due off site on Autumn 2020 and staring another (Castlemilk Drive).
+We are currently on site with our Castlemilk Drive development to create 60 new homes in Castlemilk.
 We have sufficient resources in place to undertake this new project as we secured lending from CAF bank, good levels for funding from Glasgow City Council and we are also utilising some of our cash reserves.
-We also have another development site in the pipeline.
-This project is in the planning stages but will go through a robust financial appraisal before the decision is made to progress with the project and we would not be seeking further borrowing for this project in the next 18 months.
+We are also in discussions with regards to developing a further site but plans for that are 'on hold' and pending further discussion with Glasgow City Council with regards to land acquisition, tenure mix and funding.

 Seeking efficiencies and value for money.
 We will ensure that we scrutinise our costs, reduce discretionary spend and seek efficiencies where we can.
-However, this must be balanced with continue to provide a high-quality service to our tenants and wider community, having the staff in post to deliver essential service and supporting and training staff, ensuring that adequate health ans safety measure are in place and continuing to deliver on our major business aspirations.
-We will review our Value for Money strategy by the end of 2020-2021.
+However, this must be balanced with continuing to provide a high-quality service to our tenants and wider community, having the staff in post to deliver essential service and supporting and training staff, ensuring that adequate health ans safety measure are in place and continuing to deliver on our major business aspirations.
+We will review our Value for Money strategy by the end of 2021-2022.

 Consulting with stakeholders.
-During the first 6 months of the year we have maintained our levels of consultation with many of our external stakeholders including out lenders and strategic partners and some of our tenant groups.
-Over the next 6 -18 months we want to ensure that we create virtual platforms for our tenants and service users to engage with us more fully if face to face methods are still not feasible.
+We have maintained our levels of consultation with many of our external stakeholders including out lenders and strategic partners and some of our tenant groups.
+Over the next 6 -18 months we hope to be able to have more 'in person' engagements and continue to create virtual platforms for our tenants and service users to engage with us.